We've just launched a new website—please explore!

 Each conservation easement is individually tailored to fit the particular tract of land and the conservation values of that property.
 It is the responsibility of the land trust, as the holder of the conservation easement, to ensure that the terms of the conservation easement are complied with and that purposes of the conservation easement are honored in perpetuity.

-Since the acceptance of its first conservation easement in 1977, the New England Forestry Foundation (NEFF) has used conservation easements as a tool to protect over 1.2 million acres of privately owned, working forestland across New England.
+Since the acceptance of its first conservation easement in 1977, NEFF has used conservation easements as a tool to protect over 1.1 million acres of primarily privately owned, working forestland across New England.
 With every easement NEFF accepts, we make a commitment to landowners to protect the conservation values of their property forever.
 This commitment is honored through the work of NEFF’s Conservation Easement Stewardship Program.
 NEFF’s Easement Stewardship staff aims to work alongside landowners to achieve two important goals: to safeguard the conservation values identified in the conservation easement, and to connect landowners to resources to help achieve their land management goals.

 Landowners often have multiple goals for their land.
 NEFF aims to make sure that each and every landowner can achieve these goals within the context of the conservation easement.
 As a working forest land trust, NEFF encourages sustainable forest management and believes that one of the best ways for landowners to meet their forest management goals is to have a good working relationship with a private consulting forester.
 Landowners can benefit from NEFF’s professional network of certified forest consultants, estate planners, wildlife managers, and other conservation groups throughout New England to access professionals who will help landowners meet their land management objectives.
 We hope landowners will utilize NEFF as a facilitator to access these professionals who can help landowners in activities such as preparing a forest management plan or acquiring financial assistance for specific management activities.